 We are constantly adding and updating our course offerings.
 Here are some programs that have been added or significantly modified in recent months.

 This course has been recently updated to include coverage of mm-wave techniques for MMIC design.
-Aug 23-Aug 25, 2017: San Jose, CA: Presented by: Ali Darwish
+Feb 28-Mar 02, 2018: San Diego, CA: Presented by: Ali Darwish

 This three day course provides comprehensive information on the 5G wireless network with a focus on physical layer and air interface technologies.
 The course starts with a review of cellular standards evolution and the shortcomings that 5G addresses.
 Next we move on to describe the modulation waveforms and also look at the issues that are introduced by working with higher GHz frequency bands.
 Further topics include Massive MIMO, network architecture, 5G system features, and evolutionary services.
 Oct 16-Oct 18, 2017: San Jose, CA: Presented by: Joe Boccuzzi

 This two day course provides participants with coverage of antenna, integration, test, and propagation topics associated with millimeter Wave (mm-Wave) and 5G applications.
 The course provides an understanding of basic antenna property definitions, antenna fundamentals and considerations, antenna types and mm-Wave propagation fundamentals.
 The course provides information on how antenna properties and propagation characteristics affect communication systems.
 Topics also covered include how to test and measure mm-Wave antenna performance.
-Aug 21-Aug 22, 2017: San Jose, CA: Presented by: Steven Best
+Feb 26-Feb 27, 2018: San Diego, CA: Presented by: Steven Best

 Successful integration of WiFi and or Bluetooth features into a product requires more than simply finding room on the board to place "off the shelf" chips.
 A proper understanding of how the radios work and the issues that they face will allow you to achieve a successful implementation with fewer expensive surprizes.
 This two day course provides a working knowledge of how the standards operate to guide your integration efforts.